uvilla-teaching/cse380/lectures/08_AdvancedBuildSystems_UserMode/autotools-gsl/README.md

 ```

 ## VPATHS
-Often it is a good idea to keep the source code and your build separated.
+Often it is a good idea to keep the source code and your build in separate directories.
 How?
-Use VPATHS
+Use `VPATHS`

 ```
 make distclean
 mkdir build-intel && cd build-intel
 ../configure --prefix=$HOME/bin/gsl-2.7.1-intel CC=icc CFLAGS="-g -O0"
 ```

 ## Make checks